 2.11.
-Customer database
+Customer Database

-The data of the different customers were inserted as a database in Office Acces 2007.
-Taken from a sample corresponding to the routes of a certain day of the company and classified by zone.
-The data of each customer are: identification of each customer, their description, address, latitude and longitude, time windows, estimated time for service of each customer, the zone.
-A very important variable in the database is the weight of the goods to be delivered for each customer, which each time that a customer is assigned to a truck, his load is aggregated and the total sum of load of customers should not exceed the capacity of the truck.
+Within a database made in Office Acces 2007 the data of the different customers were inserted, taken from a sample corresponding to the routes of a certain day of the company and classified by area.
+The data of each customer are: identification of each customer, their description, address, latitude and longitude, time windows, estimated time for service of each customer, the area.
+A very important piece of information is the weight of the goods to be delivered to each customer, which each time it is assigned to a truck is summarized and its total should not exceed the capacity of the truck.